 - A minimum grade point average of C (2.0).

-- A minimum of 32 credit hours total must be taken at Finger Lakes Community College, and additionally a minimum of 50% of the courses in a student's major must be taken at the College.*
+- A minimum of 32 credit hours total must be taken at Finger Lakes Community College, and additionally a minimum of 50 percent of the courses in a student's major must be taken at the College.*

-- 4 credit hours of physical education in addition to the minimum of 60 credit hours required by New York State.
-(Some degree programs will require specific physical education courses).
+- 4 credit hours of Health/Physical Education in addition to the minimum of 60 credit hours required by New York State.
+(Some degree programs will require specific Health/Physical Education courses).

 Courses beginning with the following prefixes fulfill humanities requirements:

 * Honors courses may be given Liberal Arts credit in the area appropriate to the topic of course.